duckduckgo/duckduckgo-privacy-extension/CONTRIBUTING.md

 # Reporting bugs

-- First check to see if the bug has not already been [reported](https://github.com/duckduckgo/duckduckgo-privacy-extension/issues).
+1. First check to see if the bug has not already been [reported](https://github.com/duckduckgo/duckduckgo-privacy-extension/issues).
-- Make sure that you are using the latest version of the extension.

-**How to write a bug report**
+2. Create a bug report [issue](https://github.com/duckduckgo/duckduckgo-privacy-extension/issues/new?template=bug_report.md).
-1. Use a short clear title that describes the issue.
-2. Describe the steps required to reproduce the issue.
-Include screenshots if you think they would be helpful.
-3. Include is your browser version, OS, and extension version.

-Provide additional context (optional):
-1. Is the issue repeatable or intermittent?
-2. Did this issue start after an upgrade to a new extension version?
-If so, can you repeat it using a pervious extension version?
-3. Are there any errors in the extension debugging console?

 # Feature requests

 There are two ways to submit feedback:
 1. You can send anonymous feedback using the "Send feedback" link on the extension's options page.
-2. You can submit your request as a GitHub issue.
+2. You can submit your request as an [issue](https://github.com/duckduckgo/duckduckgo-privacy-extension/issues/new?template=feature_request.md).
+First check to see if the feature has not already been [suggested](https://github.com/duckduckgo/duckduckgo-privacy-extension/issues).

-**How to write a feature request**
-1. First check to see that there isn't an existing issue that covers your request.
-2. Use a short and descriptive title.
-3. Explain why you would like to see this feature and why it would be useful.
-4. Describe the current extension behavior and the expected behavior you would like to see.
-5. Do you have any examples of other extensions that have this feature?

 # Development